 Easter Island- Isla de Pascua on your boarding pass, or Rapa Nui if you ask the locals- is one of the most remote inhabited islands on the planet.
 However, that shouldn’t stop you from expecting a lot from your visit.
 From the freshest foods to the friendliest people to most incredible sights you can imagine, Easter Island will enchant you from touch down to wheels up.
 Ready to make the most of your visit?

 Here’s what you need to know for your Easter Island travel adventure- even if it’s only for three days!

 - AHU TONGARIKI, the largest ahu on Easter Island, is what you have seen when you Google the Moai: 15 of them on one large platform.
 It’s the quintessential stop and one of the most impressive sights you’ll see on the island.
 Wait for your tour group to move along so you can get a shot of the ahu without smiling tourists in the foreground, and take shots from both of the small hills in front of it.
 Don’t forget to walk around to the back of the ahu for a totally different perspective.

-- ORONGO AND THE RANO KAU CRATER, the ceremonial center in the southwestern corner of the island, is home to some stunning landscapes and the Birdman ritual.
+- ORONGO AND THE RANO KAU CRATER, the ceremonial center in the southwestern corner of Easter Island, is home to some stunning landscapes and the Birdman ritual.
 Not far from Hanga Roa, you’ll see examples of primitive housing and learn about the Tangata Manu religion that determined the annual reigning tribe until the 1860s.

 - RANO RARAKU, the moai quarry, is the steep volcanic crater where moai were carved before being transported around the island.
 You’ll see moai in various stages of creation as well as numerous styles and sizes, and you’ll see them both standing tall and laying down.
 This area provides a fascinating look at how the moai came to life, and you’ll see some of the most famous images from Easter Island.
 Prepare for some hiking- some of the most noteworthy moai are a good 10-15 minute uphill walk from your starting point.